AgoraIO-Extensions/Electron-SDK/docs/contribuitions.md

 #### 1. macOS

-Run `gen-mac.sh` to generate project file and open it by Xcode
+Run `npm run generate` to generate project file and open it by Xcode

 #### 2. Windows

-Run `gen-vs2015.bat` to generate project file and open it by Visual Studio 2015
+Run `npm run generate` to generate project file and open it by Visual Studio 2015

 ## Enjoy real-time world